 Ironically, he had no soldiers to command.

-Wang Yangming, who had only a few hundreds of guards, quickly organized some officials that wanted to fight against the rebel army.
+Wang Yangming, who had only a few hundred guards, quickly organized some officials that wanted to fight against the rebel army.

-Under that circumstance, he leaked much fake news that mislead the rebel king, and successfully bought himself enough time to recruit an army.
+Under that circumstance, he leaked much fake news that misled the rebel king, and successfully bought himself enough time to recruit an army.

 Soon, Wang Yangming established an army that was made of loyal officers, volunteer civilians, and complied brigands.